fredrikaverpil/fredrikaverpil.github.io/_posts/2021-04-24-send-hey-mail-from-forwarding-address.md

 * A domain registered with a registrar where you can set up email addresses with forwarding.
 * An Office365 account

+## Pros over HEY mail's official send using SMTP feature

+* You can use a forwarding address for which you do not have an SMTP server

 ## Pros over HEY mail's official custom domains feature

 * Keep your `<username>@hey.com` address and all mail you already have in HEY